-For many of us, summer is synonymous with water.
-Nothing brings us back to childhood like the cool relief of jumping into a lake, pool, ocean or river with the summer sun shining overhead.
+Summer is synonymous with refreshing water activities and camping with your favorite people.
+Nothing brings you back to childhood like the cool relief of jumping into a lake, pool, ocean or river and the bliss of eating gooey s’mores around a campfire.

-Watersports are one of the best ways to stay cool while camping.
-No day is too hot when you’ve got a place to take a dip — so, in celebration of the fun days ahead, consider trying out a new watersport this summer.
-Whether it’s swimming laps, waterskiing or kiteboarding, you’re sure to find something new to try.
-There are also plenty of water sports families can do together, making it a great way to get quality time in with your loved ones.
+Watersports are one of the best ways to stay cool while camping, and no day is too hot when you have a place to take a dip.
+In celebration of the fun days ahead, consider hitting the water for an unforgettable summer.
+Whether swimming laps, waterskiing or kiteboarding, you can try something new and have a blast with your loved ones.

 1. Waterskiing

-Anyone who has finally gotten up on waterskis knows the feeling of exhilaration and accomplishment that you feel.
+Anyone who has finally gotten up on water skis knows the feeling of exhilaration and accomplishment that you feel.
 Waterskiing is a full-body workout, from gripping the tow rope to keeping your legs underneath you.
-But being at standing height, with your skis cutting the water as it zips underneath you, is a unique joy.
+Being at standing height, with your skis cutting the water as it zips underneath you, is a unique joy.

-Once you get your balance down on two skis, it’s worth it to try dropping a ski and slaloming.
+Once you get your balance down on two skis, it is worth it to try dropping a ski and slaloming.
 Doing so is akin to taking the training wheels off your bike.
-You can turn on a dime, jump the boat’s wake, and send up walls of spray.
+You can turn on a dime, jump the boat’s wake and send up walls of spray.

 2. Wakeboarding

-Wakeboarding is to the water as snowboarding is to the snow.
-It is easier to get up on a wakeboard than skis, largely due to the greater surface area of the board.
+If you enjoy snowboarding in the winter or have ever wanted to try it, wakeboarding will be a blast.
+It is easier to get up on a wakeboard than water skis, largely due to the greater surface area of the board.
 You start with the board directly in front of you and your feet at equal heights.
-As the boat pulls you forward, you will naturally swivel to let your leading leg go forward.
+As the boat pulls you forward via a tow rope, you will naturally swivel to let your leading leg go forward.

 3. Kneeboarding

-If you want to get up on your first try, consider kneeboarding.
+Kneeboarding is another towed watersport, but many find it easier than waterskiing and wakeboarding.
 This sport involves resting on your knees on a teardrop-shaped board, with a strap over your thighs to keep you secure.
-As with skiing and wakeboarding, you hold onto a tow rope and go back and forth over the boat’s wake.
+As with skiing and wakeboarding, you hold a tow rope and go back and forth over the boat’s wake.
+Kneeling naturally lowers your center of gravity compared to standing on a wakeboard, increasing your stability for easier balancing.

-The more adventurous you are, the more you’ll be tempted to try getting a bit of air off the wake.
-Be aware that you’ll have less shock absorption on a kneeboard than on a wakeboard, since your body’s suspension system — in other words, your knees — is locked onto the board.
-You can handle the landing one of two ways: by landing tail-first at an angle to absorb some of the impact, or by clearing the wake completely and nailing the transition on the other side.
+You can also catch air on a kneeboard if you feel adventurous, but be mindful of your knees since they are locked onto the board.
+With less shock absorption, you can handle the landing one of two ways — by landing tail-first at an angle to absorb some of the impact, or by clearing the wake completely and nailing the transition on the other side.

 Feeling adventurous?
 Try doing a 360-degree turn on a kneeboard.